 Admission Requirements: Students must:

-Comply with all general admission requirements for Allied Health Programs.
+Comply with all general admission requirements for Health Sciences Programs.

 Total credits for the Vascular Sonography Specialization: 67 credits (includes 19 prerequisite credits)